-having a walking holiday means sleeping in tents, cooking on fire, washing up after meals; but these are not hardships walking holidays are much cheaper there is nothing more enjoyable/boring/wonderful/tiring than a walking holiday to worry about clothes to live and without comfort to make friends with smb.
+having a walking holiday means sleeping in tents, cooking on fire, washing up after meals; but these are not hardships walking holidays are much cheaper there is nothing more enjoyable/boring/wonderful/tiring than a walking holiday to worry about clothes; to live on pies and without comfort to make friends with smb.

 to climb mountains

 to set up a tent

 to walk a lot

 to take a picnic; to go for a picnic

-to go mushrooming;
+to go fishing/mushrooming, etc.

-it was a bit early for mushrooms

-to have fun/a wonderful time/a nice rest

-to enjoy a trip/a landscape/the sights of something

-to enjoy oneself

-to be satisfied with the way one spent the holidays

-to spend savings on something
+to spend time doing smth.

+To have a nice time doing smth.

-to take away with oneself memories of the beauty of the Caucasus to tell something from somebody's face as well as in Britain...
+to get a bed and meals to put somebody up to stay/put up somewhere/at smb.'s place to have fun/a wonderful time/a nice rest to enjoy a trip/a landscape/the sights of something to enjoy oneself to be satisfied with the way one spent the holidays; to take away with oneself memories of the beauty of the Caucasus; to tell something from somebody's face;

-unlike in Britain (Russia, France, Germany)...
+As well as in Britain, in Russia;

-as well as the British...
+As well as the British, Russians ...;

-unlike the British (the Russians, the Germans, the French)...
+Unlike in Britain, in Russia ...

+Unlike the British, Russians....

-to have something in common
+to have smth. (much, nothing) in common to be similar to ...

-in contrast to the English (the Russians, the Germans, the French)...

-The ways to spend holidays in our country are a lot different from the ways...
+to be different from ...

-Love in a cottage